andrew-raphael-lukasik/Prefab-System/README.md

 `com.unity.entities 1.0` introduced a baking workflow.
 This created a need for a new way to identify baked entity prefabs without costly search schemes and dozens of one-off tags.

+I expect this repo to become obsolete in 3-18 months once `com.unity.entities` introduces more refined and tested workflow + API to do this.

 ### What:

 Package that implements a simple way to lookup entity prefabs.
 Lookup is burst-compiled.